 Live video streams don't have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).
 However we don't plan to add captions to live video streams because live videos are exempt from meeting the accessibility regulations.

-We plan to add meaningful alternative text to all images by 23rd September 2020.
-From 23rd September 2020 we also plan to add captions to prerecorded videos or provide information in these videos in a different format, for example as text.
+We work on adding meaningful alternative text to all images.
+We also work on adding captions to prerecorded videos or providing information in these videos in a different format, for example as text.

 Some links don’t make sense when read on its own (for example 'here' or 'click here').
 On some pages the same link text is used for links going to different destinations, so people might not know the difference.
 This fails WCAG 2.1 success criterion 2.4.4 (link purpose - in context).